-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results 42 P <0.001), but not at visit three (83.0 vs 73.2%; P value not reported).
-Levofloxacin 0.5% 1 to 2 drops into the affected eye(s) while awake on days 1 and 2 then every 4 hours while awake on days 3 through 5 vs placebo 1 to 2 drops into the affected eye(s) while awake on days 1 and 2 then every 4 hours while awake on days 3 through 5 Phase 3, DB, MC, PC, RCT Male and female patients, ages 2 years and older, with a clinical diagnosis of bacterial conjunctivitis characterized by purulent ocular discharge and redness in at least one eye N=249 5 days Primary: Antimicrobial efficacy, clinical efficacy, resolution of ocular signs and symptoms, safety Secondary: Not reported Primary: Microbial eradication rates were significantly higher in the levofloxacin group at study visits one, two and three when compared to placebo (95 vs 49%; P <0.001, 92 vs 53%; P <0.001, and 90 vs 53%; P <0.001 respectively).
-Approximately twice as many patients in the treatment group achieved microbial eradication as those in the placebo group (P <0.001).
-Clinical cure rates were significantly greater in the levofloxacin group when compared to placebo at both the final visit and the last observation made for patients who did not attend all visits (P =0.020 and P =0.026 respectively).
-Resolution of ocular signs and symptoms were consistently higher in the treatment group than with placebo at all study visits (P value not reported).
-Statistically significant differences were seen favoring the levofloxacin group with regard to resolution of the ocular signs of conjunctival discharge (P =0.027), bulbar conjunctival injection (P =0.018), and for the ocular symptoms of burning and stinging (P =0.008), itching (P =0.037), and photophobia (P =0.023) With regard to safety, a total of 91 adverse events were reported by 75 patients, 31% of the safety population.
-No significant differences were seen between the levofloxacin group and the placebo group with regard to the incidence of overall adverse events or treatment related events (P value not reported).
-Of the most common adverse events, only erythema and swelling was reported in significantly more patients in the levofloxacin group (P =0.672), while there was no statistically significant difference in the rate of conjunctival discharge, photophobia, and burning or stinging (P =0.027, P =0.023 and P =0.008 respectively).
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Hwang et al Levofloxacin 0.5% 1 to 2 drops into the affected eye(s) while awake on days 1 and 2 then every 4 hours while awake on days 3 through 5 vs placebo 1 to 2 drops into the affected eye(s) while awake on days 1 and 2 then every 4 hours while awake on days 3 through 5 Phase 3, DB, MC, PC, RCT Patients ≥2 years of age with a clinical diagnosis of bacterial conjunctivitis characterized by purulent ocular discharge and redness in at least one eye N=249 5 days Primary: Antimicrobial efficacy, clinical efficacy, resolution of ocular signs and symptoms, safety Secondary: Not reported The proportion of patients treated with besifloxacin who had resolution of bulbar conjunctival injection was significantly greater compared to patients receiving vehicle at visit two (77.4 vs 44.6%; $P$ <0.001), but not at visit three (83.0 vs 73.2%; $P$ value not reported).
+Primary: Microbial eradication rates were significantly higher in the levofloxacin group at study visits one, two and three when compared to placebo (95 vs 49%; $P$ <0.001, 92 vs 53%; $P$ <0.001, and 90 vs 53%; $P$ <0.001 respectively).
+Approximately twice as many patients in the treatment group achieved microbial eradication as those in the placebo group ( $P$ <0.001).
+Clinical cure rates were significantly greater in the levofloxacin group when compared to placebo at both the final visit and the last observation made for patients who did not attend all visits ( $P$ =0.020 and $P$ =0.026 respectively).
+Resolution of ocular signs and symptoms were consistently higher in the treatment group than with placebo at all study visits ( $P$ value not reported).
+Statistically significant differences were seen favoring the levofloxacin group with regard to resolution of the ocular signs of conjunctival discharge ( $P$ =0.027), bulbar conjunctival injection ( $P$ =0.018), and for the ocular symptoms of burning and stinging ( $P$ =0.008), itching ( $P$ =0.037), and photophobia ( $P$ =0.023) With regard to safety, 91 adverse events were reported by 75 patients, 31% of the safety population.
+No significant differences were seen between the levofloxacin group and the placebo group with regard to the incidence of overall adverse events or treatment related events ( $P$ value not reported).
+Of the most common adverse events, only erythema and swelling was reported in significantly more patients in the levofloxacin group ( $P$ =0.672), while there was no statistically significant difference in the rate of conjunctival discharge, photophobia, and burning or stinging ( $P$ =0.027, $P$ =0.023 and $P$ =0.008 respectively).